-Rachel Adams is Professor of English and American Studies at Columbia University.
-Her most recent book is Raising Henry: A Memoir of Motherhood, Disability, and Discovery (2013).
-She is also the author of Continental Divides: Remapping the Cultures of North America (2009) and Sideshow U.S.A.: Freaks and the American Cultural Imagination (2001).
+Rachel Adams is a professor of English at Columbia University.
+Her most recent book is Raising Henry: A Memoir of Motherhood, Disability, and Discovery.

 Gary L. Albrecht is Extraordinary Guest Professor of Social Sciences, KU Leuven, Belgium, and Professor Emeritus of Public Health and of Disability and Human Development at the University of Illinois at Chicago.
 He is a Fellow of the Royal Belgium Academy of Sciences and a Fellow of the American Association for the Advancement of Science.
 His major books are Cross National Rehabilitation Policies (1981); The Disability Business: Rehabilitation in America (1992); Handbook of Disability Studies (with Katherine Seelman and Mike Bury; 2001) Encyclopedia of Disability, five volumes (2006); and, as general editor, Sage Reference Series on Disability (2013).

 Jill C. Anderson is Professor of Law at the University of Connecticut.
 Her work has appeared in the Yale Law Journal and the Harvard Law Review.

 Adrienne Asch (1946-2013) was the Edward and Robin Milstein Professor of Bioethics at Yeshiva University and Professor of Epidemiology and Population Health and Family and Social Medicine at Albert Einstein College of Medicine.
 She authored numerous articles and book chapters and coedited Prenatal Testing and Disability Rights (2000) and The Double-Edged Helix: Social Implications of Genetics in a Diverse Society (2002).